 Bain Zhang is undergraduate student from Baoding, China.
 He is currently a junior majoring in Natural Resources, Fish and Wildlife conservation option.
 Bain loves playing dodgeball when life is not busy.
 He also loves reading a variety of fiction except for drama; enjoy listening to music from Youtube and watching Marvel movies.
 Bain has been in Oregon state dodgeball club for two years, and in the college of forestry club for one year.
 He used to work in Arnold Dining center for nine months before moving off campus.
 Bain became a mentor for two reasons: for the individual dimension, I want to enrich myself, and I want to move into the new chapter of my life, not always stuck on the same page.
 For the community dimension, I want to be part of the community, share, and learn from each other.
 He is most excited about the opportunities for new friends, new experiences, a new relationship.

 Safia is an international student from a beautiful city called Créteil, a suburb of Paris, France.
 People often get confused with “all her countries” when she explains that she was born and raised in France by an Algerian father and a Moroccan mother.
 To make it simple, she likes to describe herself as a citizen of the world with a French accent.
-She transferred to OSU from Portland Community College in the Fall of 2016 to pursue a B.A. in a major she is absolutely passionate about: Women, Gender, and Sexuality Studies.
-With the recent heartbreaking events that happened in her beloved home country and the ones that keep happening all over the world, Safia takes her role as the OIS Program Assistant to heart and is looking forward to promoting values of peace and tolerance.
-Besides English, Safia is fluent in French, Moroccan, Arabic and Emoji.
-That’s right, there is no way she can write any type of correspondence without spreading love and happiness through a smiling face emoji.
+She transferred to OSU from Portland Community College to pursue a B.A. in a major she is passionate about: Women, Gender, and Sexuality Studies.
+With the heartbreaking events that happened in her beloved home country and the ones that keep happening all over the world, Safia takes her role as the OIS Program Assistant to heart and is looking forward to promoting values of peace and respect.
+Besides English, Safia is fluent in French, Moroccan Arabic and Emoji.
+That’s right, there is no way she can write any type of correspondence without spreading love and happiness through a smiling face emoji :)